twotoasters/project-example/Docs/FunctionalSpec.md

 - The user will be displayed 4 options
     - If it is someone else's tweet [ reply | retweet | favorite | share ]
     - If it is a tweet by the user [ reply | delete | favorite | share ]
-- When the user presses reply the MessageBox will open with relavent data filled in
+- When the user presses reply the MessageBox will open with relevant data filled in
-- When the user presses retweet the MessageBox will open with relavent data filled in
+- When the user presses retweet the MessageBox will open with relevant data filled in
 - When the user presses delete, they will get a pop-up confirming the deletion
 - When the user presses favorite will toast a success or failure.
 - When the user presses share android's default share button will take over